openPMD/openPMD-api/docs/source/install/install.rst

 Using the PyPI Package
 ----------------------

-A package for openPMD-api is available on the Python Package Index (`PyPI <https://pypi.org>`_).
+A package for openPMD-api is available via the Python Package Index (`PyPI <https://pypi.org>`_).

-Behind the scenes, this install method *compiles from source* against the found installations of HDF5, ADIOS1, ADIOS2, and/or MPI (in system paths, from other package managers, or loaded via a module system, ...).
+On Windows and very old macOS versions, this install method *compiles from source* against the found installations of HDF5, ADIOS1, ADIOS2, and/or MPI (in system paths, from other package managers, or loaded via a module system, ...).
-The current status for this install method is *experimental*.
-Please feel free to `report <https://github.com/openPMD/openPMD-api/issues/new/choose>`_ how this works for you.

 .. code-block:: bash